nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The `DeleteApplicantCommand#execute(Model model)` method will use the `Model#getFilteredApplicantList()` to indirectly check whether the applicant exists by checking the size of the list against the index provided.
 The applicant to be deleted is then obtained from the list via the standard `List#get()` and is removed from the model via `Model#deleteApplicant()`.
-Meanwhile, the `Memento` class captures the existing model and success message from this command and stands by in the event of an `undo` scenario.

 Given below is an example usage scenario and how the delete applicant feature behaves at each step.
 Preconditions: The app is already launched and the applicant to be deleted exists in MTR.